 - I start with a Google Search to determine the area I want to stay in.
 I’ve found the biggest, most overwhelming of options is – what PART of the city do I want to stay?
 I’ll search for things like “best areas to stay [Insert City]” or “safe and central neighbourhoods [Insert Place]”.
 Because I’m food obsessed, I’ll also often search for the places with street food hubs, or nearby morning or nighttime food markets.

-- Then I look at both accommodation sites, AND Airbnb.
+- Then I look at both accommodation sites, hotels, VRBO, Airbnb.
 Sometimes it’s not easy to decide what you’ll want to choose, a hotel or hostel, or an AirBnB.
 These days hostels are a lot more upmarket than they used to be, but there are times that quiet is more important.
 I’ll often compare the costs between Airbnbs or hotels/hostels and weigh that into my decision.

 Tips for Choosing the Best Accommodation